For ideas with wings

 Give your words the power to move

 I take texts in French and Spanish and transform them into an English version that reads beautifully, works for your audience and helps elevate your international profile.
 Every project is unique, calling for a bespoke translation strategy.
-At the end of the process, you’ll have a publication-quality text, thougtfully composed with your unique goals in mind.
+At the end of the process, you’ll have a publication-quality text, thoughtfully composed with your unique goals in mind.

-And here’s what I don’t do: fix texts produced by Google translate or other MT platforms, revise translations done by others, give you “the gist” or do your homework.
+And here’s what I don’t do: fix texts produced by Google translate or other MT platforms, revise translations done by others, give you ‘the gist’ or do your homework.
 That’s about it.

 Urbanism and Real Estate

-Marketing
+Business and Marketing

 Sustainability